Review of: PowerWallet

 - Add all your accounts in one central place.

-- Set up bill alerts & never pay late fees again.
+- Set up bill alerts and never pay late fees again.

-- Gain personal financial insight & meet your goals.
+- Gain personal financial insight and meet your goals.

-The service also provides a calendar that will show your daily activities, as well as provide you with reminders of upcoming bills that need to be paid.
+The service also provides a calendar that will show your daily activities, as well as providing you with reminders of upcoming bills that need to be paid.

-PowerWallet it is a read-only product and doesn’t store any of your data, while it uses 256-bit SSL encryption.
+PowerWallet is a read-only product and doesn’t store any of your data, while it uses 256-bit SSL encryption.
 In addition, no one can transfer or remove funds.
-The system is monitored by security powerhouses such as McAfee, VeriSign and Truste, and offers maximum protection against a variety of threats including identity theft, viruses and spyware.
+The system is monitored by security powerhouses such as McAfee, Verisign and TRUSTe and offers maximum protection against a variety of threats including identity theft, viruses and spyware.

-The other concern is that the site is simple, as in really simple.
+The site is simple, as in really simple.
 From a user standpoint, that is a major advantage.
 However, it doesn’t seem it’s possible to get all the information you might need.

 For example, I found nothing on the site that indicated any kind of fee structure.
-And when I entered my question in the search bar, it took me to a series of about a half a dozen articles that have nothing to do with PowerWallet fees.
+And when I entered my question in the search bar, it took me to a series of about a half-dozen articles that have nothing to do with PowerWallet fees.

 My final conclusion is that there are no fees, based on the fact that the site does not specifically mention any, and on the fact that I have not been charged as a result of signing up.
 Still, it’s a bit of a tough way to learn something so basic.